amanchadha/iSeeBetter/README.md

 ## Model Architecture

-Figure 2 shows the iSeeBetter architecture which uses RBPN and SRGAN as its generator and discriminator respectively.
+Figure 2 shows the iSeeBetter architecture that consists of and SRGAN  as its generator and discriminator respectively.
 RBPN has two approaches that extract missing details from different sources, namely SISR and MISR.
-Figure 3 shows the horizontal flow (blue arrows in Figure 2) that enlarges LR(t) using SISR.
-Figure 4 shows the vertical flow (red arrows in Figure 2) which is based on MISR that computes residual features from a pair of LR(t) to neighbor frames (LR(t−1), ..., LR(t−n) and the flow maps (F(t−1), ..., F(t−n)).
+Figure 3 shows the horizontal flow (represented by blue arrows in Fig. 2) that enlarges LR(t) using SISR.
+Figure 4 shows the vertical flow (represented by red arrows in Figure 2) which is based on MISR that computes residual features from a pair of LR(t) and its neighboring frames (LR(t−1), ..., LR(t−n) coupled with the pre-computed dense motion flow maps (F(t−1), ..., F(t−n)).
 At each projection step, RBPN observes the missing details from LR(t) and extracts residual features from neighboring frames to recover details.
-Within the projection models, RBPN utilizes a recurrent encoder-decoder mechanism for incorporating details extracted in SISR and MISR through back-projection.
+Within the projection models, RBPN utilizes a recurrent encoder-decoder mechanism for fusing details extracted from adjacent frames in SISR and MISR and incorporates them into the estimated frame SR(t) through back-projection.
+Once an SR frame is synthesized, it is sent over to the discriminator (shown in Figure 5) to validate its "authenticity".

 ![ResNet_MISR](https://github.com/amanchadha/iSeeBetter/blob/master/images/ResNet_MISR.jpg)
 <p align="center">Figure 3: ResNet architecture for MISR that is composed of three tiles of five blocks where each block consists of two convolutional layers with 3 x 3 kernels, stride of 1 and padding of 1.
 The network uses Parametric ReLUs for its activations.</p>